iTCMega/PocketMine-MP/Gapple/ReadME.md

 #Gapple
 -------------
 Features:
-+ Eat Gapple,ur health will regeneration more fast!
++ Regeneration More Faster!

-How To Add This Plugin On Ur Server?
+How To Add This Plugin To Your Server?
 --------------------------------------
-1. Put Gapple.phar on ur  "Plugin File"
+1. Put Gapple.phar on your  "Plugin File"
 2. Restart your server!
-3. Then Walla! /give <player_name> 322 1
+3. Then Walla!
+"Command: /give <player_name> 322 1"
 4. Enjoy! :D

 Activity:
 - RedstoneAlmeida:
   + Fixing Crash Plugin Event!

-#Complete
+#Successful